Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

 directives and using a toolset named Sphinx to post/process the HTML output.

-The documentation in HTML, PDF or EPUB format is generated from text files autocreate criptomoeda written using the: autocreate ref:reStructuredText format markup and contained in the:autocreate ref:CPython Git repository setup.
+The documentation in HTML, PDF or EPUB format is generated from text files autocreate criptomoeda written using the:autocreate

+ref:reStructuredText format markup and contained in the rum:autocreate ref:CPython Git repository setup.

  reStructuredText:criptomoeda https://docutils.sourceforge.io/rst.html